bardisty/ytdlrc/README.md

 ## Usage

+1. Ensure the path to your rclone configuration file is correct or modify it if need be:

+    `rclone_config="${HOME}/.config/rclone/rclone.conf"`

-1. Modify the `rclone_destination` variable with your rclone remote destination path, e.g.:
+2. Modify the `rclone_destination` variable with your rclone remote destination path, e.g.:

     ```diff